Ever feel like...

-To illustrate this point, see this picture I posted on facebook below!
+To illustrate this point, see this infographics I did below:

-From the picture above, you can see that it's best not to eat than to do the exercise required to burn the exact same amount of calories.
+From the Infographic above, you can see that it's best not to eat than to do the exercise required to burn the exact same amount of calories

 Now, don't get it twisted.
 I’m not saying you should not exercise.
 The reason I’m telling you this is because most people feel a sense of false security when they exercise.
 They do a little exercise and then feel its okay to eat food they shouldn’t.